-PreReq: Eng 20 or Eng 20W or ESL 20R or (ESL 20G and ESL 20W) or placement in Eng 21 or placement in ESL 21 or placement in Eng 22 or (placement in ESL 22G and placement in ESL 22W)
+PreReq: Eng 20 or Eng 20W or ESL 20 or placement in Eng 21 or placement in ESL 21 or placement in Eng 22 or (placement in ESL 22G and placement in ESL 22W)

 Introduces new students to useful strategies and techniques for achieving success in college.
 Topics include: motivation and attitudes for learning, note taking skills, test taking skills, time and money management techniques, memory enhancement strategies, learning styles and use of college and community resources.
 (1 lec hr.)